nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/freqme/example_board_readme.md

 Running the demo
 ================

-The log below shows the output of the freqme_interrupt demo in the terminal window:
+The following lines are printed to the serial terminal when the demo program is executed.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 FREQME Interrupt Example!
 Please select operate mode...